-Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at our school.
+7.4 Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at our school.
 We do recognise that sometimes the behaviour and actions of adults may lead to an allegation of abuse being made.

-Allegations sometimes arise from a differing understanding of the same event but, when they occur, they are distressing and difficult for all concerned.
+7.5 Allegations sometimes arise from a differing understanding of the same event but, when they occur, they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.

-We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in Hertfordshire Safeguarding Children Partnership Inter-agency Procedures and Part 4 of 'Keeping Children Safe in Education', DfE (2023) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
+7.6 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+We will always ensure that the procedures outlined in Hertfordshire Safeguarding Children Partnership Inter-agency Procedures and Part 4 of 'Keeping Children Safe in Education', DfE (2024) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
+The Hertfordshire LADO Service can be contacted on 0300 123 4043.